TheVSDev/netmapper/README.md

 # NetMAPPER

-Create a web interface for the CLI tool `nmap`.
+Web interface for the CLI tool `nmap`.